twilsonco/SiriShortcuts/MenuGenerator.md

 ### Retrieving Data From The Chosen Menu Option

 1. Create another dictionary with the following text keys:
     - `command` - With the value `get menu item details`.
     - `title` - With the value `Name` pulled from a magic variable of the `Renamed Item`.
     - `sub` - With the value `Company` also pulled from a magic variable of the `Renamed Item`.

 ### Create A Menu With The Quick Menu Tool

 ![Menu Generator Quick Menu](https://github.com/jpasholk/SiriShortcuts/blob/main/img/menu-generator-quick-menu-example.png?raw=true)

-If you need a quick and simple method of making menus then you can just throw everything into a `Text` action and call it good.
+If you need a quick and simple method of making menus, then you can just throw everything into a `Text` action.

 ### Using A Text Field To Make A Menu

 1. Define your icon with base64, Font Awesome, or an emoji.
 2. Enter the text for each menu item.
-	- Use `title`, `sub`, and `icon`, followed by a colon like so `title: Hellow World!`.
+    - Use `title`, `sub`, and `icon`, followed by a colon like so: `title: Hello World!`.
     - Make sure there is a line separating each menu option like the screenshot above.
 3. Add a `Dictionary` action under the `text` action.
 4. In that `Dictionary`, add two `Text` keys with the following values:
     - `command` With the value `quick menu`.
     - `menu` With the value `Quick menu text` pulled from the magic variable of the `Text` action.
 5. Now, place a `Run Shortcut` action below that and select Menu Generator.
 6. Then, use a `Set Name` action to set the name of the Shortcut Result to `menu.vcf`.
 7. Next, add a `Choose From List` action to choose from the `Renamed Item`, and make sure the type is set to `contact`.

 After that, you can then use `If` actions to perform tasks based on the option selected.